The Ultimate Guide to Grandma Camp

 Creating a schedule for grandma camp can seem overwhelming.
 However, knowing what goes on the schedule and how to time out your activities and meals will help you create that schedule with confidence.

 With that out of the way, let’s talk about what kinds of things to put on your daily schedule.
 You will want to schedule everything from the time the kids get up until they go to sleep at night.
 Don’t leave anything out. . .even the “down time.”
-(I’ll get to that in a bit.)

 Let's Get Cooking!